FerdinandObermeier/KI/Exercise2/readme.txt

 Choice of variables = I chose to assign:

+- The number 0 to the variable nogame
 - The number 1 to the variable risk
 - The number 2 to the variable scrabble
 - The number 3 to the variable UNO
 - The number 4 to the variable lego

-- A matrix consisting of 8 entries to the variable "teams".
+- A matrix consisting of 8 entries to the variable teams.
 The entries correspond to the players, so entry:
 > 1 is the entry for Andrea
 > 2 is the entry for Beatrix